Optimization over Geodesics for Exact Principal Geodesic Analysis: Introduction

 \section{Introduction}

-Manifolds, sets locally modeled by Euclidean spaces, have a long and intriguing history in mathematics, and topological, differential geometric, and Riemannian geometric properties of manifolds have been studied extensively with results extending far beyond the fields of manifolds themselves.
-The introduction of high-performance computing in applied fields have widened the use of manifolds, and Riemannian manifolds, in particular, are now used for modeling a range of problems possessing non-linear structure.
-Applications include shape modeling (complex projective shape spaces \cite{kendall_shape_1984} and medial representations of surfaces \cite{blum_transformation_1967,joshi_multiscale_2002}), imaging (tensor manifolds in diffusion tensor imaging \cite{fletcher_principal_2004,fletcher_riemannian_2007,pennec_riemannian_2006} and image segmentation and registration \cite{caselles_geodesic_1995,pennec_feature-based_1998}), and several other fields (forestry \cite{huckemann_intrinsic_2010}, human motion modeling \cite{sminchisescu_generative_2004,lu_people_2008,urtasun_priors_2005}).
+Manifolds, sets locally modeled by Euclidean spaces, have a long and intriguing history in mathematics, and topological, differential geometric, and Riemannian geometric properties of manifolds have been studied extensively.
+The introduction of high performance computing in applied fields has widened the use of differential geometry, and Riemannian manifolds, in particular, are now used for modeling a range of problems possessing non-linear structure.
+Applications include shape modeling (complex projective shape spaces \cite{kendall_shape_1984} and medial representations of surfaces \cite{blum_transformation_1967,joshi_multiscale_2002}), imaging (tensor manifolds in diffusion tensor imaging \cite{fletcher_principal_2004,fletcher_riemannian_2007,pennec_riemannian_2006} and image segmentation and registration \cite{caselles_geodesic_1995,pennec_feature-based_1998}), and several other fields (forestry \cite{huckemann_intrinsic_2010}, human motion modeling \cite{sminchisescu_generative_2004,urtasun_priors_2005}, information geometry and signal processing \cite{yang_means_2011}).

-To fully utilize the power of manifolds in modeling, it is essential to develop fast and robust algorithms for computing various manifold constructions.
-Computing intrinsic distances, Jacobi fields, curvatures, and injectivity radii pose important problems \cite{huckemann_intrinsic_2010} as well as solving optimization problems posed on manifolds or in manifold tangent spaces and defining and computing manifold generalizations of common Euclidean space statistics.
-The papers \cite{dedieu_symplectic_2005,herbert_bishop_keller_numerical_1968,noakes_global_1998,klassen_geodesics_2006,schmidt_shape_2006,sommer_bicycle_2009} address first-order manifold problems, and certain second-order problems have been considered but mainly on limited classes of manifolds \cite{ferreira_newton_2008}.
-Generalizing linear statistics has been the focus of the papers \cite{karcher_riemannian_1977,pennec_intrinsic_2006,fletcher_robust_2008,fletcher_principal_2004-1,huckemann_intrinsic_2010}.

-In this article, we study the second-order problems arising from variations of the initial velocity of geodesics.
-This will allow us to compute structures fundamental to geometry and to numerically solve certain optimization problems posed in tangent spaces of manifolds.
-The developed methods apply to manifolds represented both parametrically and implicitly without preconditions such as knowledge of explicit formulas for geodesics.
-Hence, in addition to being interesting from a geometrical and computational point of view, the algorithms will be useful for applications in several of the mentioned areas.

-To exemplify this, we consider the problem of capturing the variation of a set of manifold valued data.
-The well-known Principal Component Analysis procedure (PCA) has been generalized to manifold valued data with the introduction of Principal Geodesic Analysis (PGA, \cite{fletcher_principal_2004-1}).
-The construction is the source of continuing interest from both application oriented authors and the statistical community, most recently with the development of Geodesic PCA (GPCA, \cite{huckemann_intrinsic_2010}).
-Both PGA and GPCA have been used successfully for a number of applications \cite{fletcher_principal_2004-1,fletcher_principal_2004,huckemann_intrinsic_2010,wu_weighted_2008,said_exact_2007,sommer_bicycle_2009}.